machinat/sociably/website/docs/recognizing-intent.md

 - `confidence` - `number`, the confident level of the recognized intent, range 0-1.
 - `payload` - `object`, raw result data from the supplier.

-The `IntentRecognizer` service can be used no matter which provider do you choose.
+The `IntentRecognizer` service can be used no matter which provider you choose.
 You don't have to change the recognizing codes if you change the provider.

 ### Combine Your Own Logic

 Sometimes you might want to add your own recognizing logic.
-Like handling postback data, recognizing emoji or parsing special format.
+Like handling postback data, recognizing emoji or parsing special formats.
 You can make your own recognizing service for that, like:

 ```js